-Out of all the road trips I’ve done, my recent one in the west coast is easily the best, and that’s because of the 13 stunning nature gems I discovered.
+Out of all the road trips I’ve done until 2019, my recent one in the west coast is easily the best, and that’s because of the 13 stunning nature gems I discovered.

 I will share all of them with you here, and give you exact map listings and areas.
 So if you also have 7 or more days to travel through these places, you’ll have a great itinerary lined up!
 I’ve also posted many articles on this site detailing my pacific coast travels, but this one details the entire trip so you can mimic it as well.

 I personally had 7 days to travel as freely as I wished, from Las Vegas to Seattle and the main goal I had set prior to starting it was to see the majestic coast of the western United States, and majestic it was, but my travels and destinations that I had lined up in addition to seeing it, made me see more than that coast and I’m glad it did, because many of the gems I found were inland, not coastal.

 I’d also like to take a quick moment to mention the other awesome road trips I’ve done in other areas of the United States (and even Canada):

 1) Here is a 3 day road trip I took across most of the north eastern United States.